mbrochh/nodebox-ansible/README.md

 # Progress

-Currently at this point in the videos: https://youtu.be/fx_mLXISrfM?list=PLCRbH-IWlcW2A_kpx2XwAMgT0rcZEZ2Cg&t=970
+Currently at this point in the videos: https://youtu.be/fx_mLXISrfM?t=1265

 * installed Bitcoin Core
 * started the daemon
 * created bitcoin.conf
 * downloaded & executed rpcauth.py
+* updated bitcoin.conf
+* registered bitcoind as service that starts on boot

 # Prerequisites